ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 The name of the standby orchestrator configured to take over if the primary orchestrator fails.

 **Standby orchestrator status**:
 Displays the operational state of the standby orchestrator.
-A “failed” status indicates a misconfiguration or outage, requiring immediate attention.
+A **failed** status indicates a misconfiguration or outage, requiring immediate attention.

 **Orchestrator external connectivity status**:
-Indicates the network connectivity of the orchestrator with external components and services.
-A status of “Active” confirms that all required external connections are functional.
+Shows whether the orchestrator can reach all required IBM Cloud APIs and external services to perform DR operations.

+ - **Active**: All required external services are reachable.
+ - **Inactive**: One or more external services are not reachable.

+ **Standby orchestrator status**:
+ Shows whether the standby orchestrator VM is operational.

+- **Active**: Standby orchestrator is healthy and ready.
+- **Failed**: Standby orchestrator has encountered issues and may not be available for failover.

 ### Service details
 {: #service-det}